PyAr/fades/README.rst

 The ``fades`` is mandatory, in this examples the repository is PyPI, see `About different repositories`_ below for other examples.

-With that comment, *fades* will install automatically in the virtualenv the ``somemodule`` or ``somepackage`` from PyPI.
+With that comment, *fades* will install automatically in the virtual environment the ``somemodule`` or ``somepackage`` from PyPI.

 Also, you can indicate a particular version condition, examples::